serversideup/spin/docs/content/docs/9.command-reference/maintain.md

 Before you execute this command, you should have the following completed:

 - You should have a running **Ubuntu 22.04+ server** with properly configured SSH access
 - The `.spin.yml` file should be configured

+## What this command does
+The above command will:

+- Connect to your server(s)
+- Update the all operating system packages
+- Update Docker
+- Reboot the server (if needed)

 ## Options
 The following options are available to set when running this command.